The Car Connection Toyota C-HR Overview

 The C-HR's crossover vibe stops with its tall ride height.
 The 2.0-liter inline-4 is just slow, even in the Sport driving mode that gives the continuously variable transmission seven simulated gear ratios and tightens the steering.
 The weight of 3,300 pounds is just too much for 144 horsepower and 140 pound-feet of torque to move expeditiously.
 Note that the C-HR sends its power to the front wheels only, with no all-wheel-drive option in the U.S., though it's offered in Europe and Japan.

-As a member of the Toyota TNGA global-car family (think new Prius), the C-HR has markedly better handling than previous Toyota small cars.
+As a member of the Toyota TNGA global-car family (think: Prius), the C-HR has markedly better handling than previous Toyota small cars.
 The front strut suspension gets Sachs dampers and a relatively thick stabilizer bar for responsive road manners.
 At the rear, the C-HR employs double wishbones and Sachs dampers.
 The combination delivers a smooth ride and good responsiveness in city driving, and holds the road confidently in higher-speed corners.

 The C-HR would be the smallest Toyota crossover, but among its hatchbacks, it's not so petite.
 Interior space is augmented by well-bolstered sport seats in front, surrounded by lots of storage bins and cupholders.
 In back, riders sit high, and Toyota has scalloped out the backs of the front seats and trimmed the headliner back to create valuable head room, which is ample front and rear.
 For more flexibility, the rear seats flip and fold flat along a 60/40 split, giving a fully flat load floor, although the car's height means that cargo deck is at mid-thigh level.

 All C-HR hatchbacks come with 10 airbags, a rearview camera, forward-collision warnings with automatic emergency braking, active lane control, automatic high beams, and adaptive cruise control.
 Blind-spot monitors are optional.